perchwire/jekyll-now/_posts/2016-09-16-adopt-a-family.md

 ***

-<div style="text-align:center;" markdown="1">kkk *"We cannot always build the future for our youth, but we can build our youth for the future."* - Franklin D. Roosevelt</div>
+<div style="text-align:center;" markdown="2">*"We cannot always build the future for our youth, but we can build our youth for the future."* - Franklin D. Roosevelt</div>

 ***